-Many parents encourage their children to eat healthy foods.
+Many parents and families encourage their children to eat healthy foods.
 However, did you know that what your child drinks is just as important as what your child eats?

-Children who consume three or more cups of soft drinks or juice a day are more likely to have decayed or missing baby teeth.
-When your child consumes a sugary drink, the bacteria in your child’s mouth feast on the sugars and produce acids that can remove the protective enamel that coats our teeth.
-In addition to tooth decay, frequent consumption of sugar-sweetened beverages is associated with obesity, type 2 diabetes, and heart disease.
+Children who consume three or more cups of soft drinks or juice daily are more likely to have decayed or missing baby teeth.
+When your child consumes a sugary drink, the bacteria in your child’s mouth feast on the sugars and produce acids that can remove the protective enamel that coats their teeth.
+In addition to tooth decay, frequent consumption of sugar-sweetened beverages is associated with obesity, type 2 diabetes and heart disease.

-Giving your child nature’s drink, water – especially fluoridated tap water –is a simple, low-cost way to help keep your child’s mouth healthy and cavity-free.
-Fluoride is nature’s way to fight cavities.
+Giving your child nature’s drink, especially fluoridated tap water is a simple, low-cost way to help keep your child’s mouth healthy and cavity-free.
+Fluoride is nature’s way of fighting cavities.
 It is a common element found in soil and fresh and ocean waters.
-For more than 75 years, dentists and scientists have known that fluoride makes teeth strong, resistant to decay, and is safe to use.
-According to the Centers for Disease Control and Prevention, community water fluoridation is one of the greatest success stories for public health and improves people’s health and well-being in the United States.
+For over 75 years, dentists and scientists have known that fluoride makes teeth strong, resistant to decay and safe to use.
+According to the Centers for Disease Control and Prevention, community water fluoridation is one of the greatest success stories for public health.
+It improves people’s health and well-being in the United States.
 Most tap water in Maryland contains fluoride that prevents cavities, just like the fluoride in toothpaste.

 - Do not give your infant juice of any kind during their first year of life.

 - Give your child healthy drinks such as fluoridated tap water or milk.
-It is best to give your child milk at scheduled mealtimes, as saliva production increases during meals and helps control the acids produced by the bacteria in your mouth.
+Give your child milk at scheduled mealtimes, as saliva production increases during meals and helps control the acids produced by the bacteria in your mouth.

-- Don’t put your baby down with a bottle or sippy cup at naptime or night.
-If you must give your baby a bottle or sippy cup, make sure it’s filled with tap water.
+- Don’t put your baby down with a bottle or sippy cup at naptime or at night.
+If you must give your baby a bottle or sippy cup, ensure it’s filled with tap water.

 - Drink more water.
 Most tap water in Maryland contains fluoride that prevents cavities.

 - Make drinking water fun for your child.
 Try adding slices of fruit or cucumber.
-Freeze fresh fruits and use them as ice cubes in a glass of water.
+Freeze fresh fruits as ice cubes in a glass of water.
 Flavor the water with herbs such as mint.
-Let your child chose their own drink bottle or serve water in colorful glasses or pitchers.
+Let your child choose their own drink bottle or serve water in colorful glasses or pitchers.
 Find colorful or bendy straws, or freeze water in fun-shaped ice trays.

-- Be a role model – avoid sugary beverages and make a point of drinking tap water with your child.
+- Be a role model – avoid sugary beverages and drink tap water with your child.